Blueprint¶

 |

-from blueno import blueprint, Blueprint, DataFrameType
+from blueno import Blueprint, DataFrameType

 table_uri="/path/to/stage/customer",